-For almost 80 years, 17 November has marked International Student’s Day.
+For more than 80 years, 17 November has marked International Student’s Day.
 Its historical background is more tragic than you might suspect.

 To better understand the context of what led to the International Students’ Day, it is important to take a look at European history before World War II.
 In 1933, Adolf Hitler came to power in Germany.
 Over the following years, the country expressed increasingly aggressive claims over territories outside their borders, but which they considered to belong to the German Reich.
 In 1938, Hitler annexed Austria, his home country.
 Soon after, Czechoslovakia was forced into giving up parts of its territory, giving the Third Reich control over the Czech regions, with Slovakia forced to be split and treated as a “satellite state”.
 All this happened before the Third Reich started its war against Poland in September 1939, which ended with Poland’s capitulation in early October 1939.